whispmoe/hypr/docs/packages.md

 ---

 ## uncategorized packages
-*any packages listed there are recently installed packages yet to be categorized or documented*
+*recently installed packages yet to be categorized or documented*

 ```
 nothing here, yet!